Musée des Beaux-Arts de Chambéry: Today

-The collections are mainly focused on classical Italian painting from the 14th to 18th centuries.
+The main focus of the collections is Italian painting of the 14th to 18th centuries.

-They include an outstanding altarpiece of the Trinity by Bartolo di Fredi, a Sienese artist of the fourteenth century.
+Of note is an outstanding altarpiece of the Trinity by Bartolo di Fredi, a Sienese artist of the fourteenth century.

-There is also a good presentation of trends in Mannerism, the school of Caravaggio and Baroque.
+There is also a good presentation of trends in Mannerism, the Caravaggisti and the Baroque.

-Art from Florence predominates, including the triptych of the Passion by Domenico di Michelino and the famous Portrait of a young man by Paolo Uccello, as well as several works by Santi di Tito and Ghirlandaio.
+Florentine art predominates, including the triptych of the Passion by Domenico di Michelino and the famous Portrait of a Young Man by Paolo Uccello, as well as several works by Santi di Tito and Ghirlandaio.
 The Venetian, Neapolitan and Bolognese schools are also represented.

-The museum has one of the richest collections in France of Italian works from schools such as Venice, Florence, Naples and Siena, which may be explained by the history of Savoy, lying between France and Italy.
+The museum has one of the richest collections in France of Italian works from such schools as those of Venice, Florence, Naples and Siena, which may be explained by the history of Savoy, lying between France and Italy.

 There is also a good collection of classical French works and some mountain landscapes of the 19th century.

 There is a large open space for temporary exhibitions.